Beginners Kiteboarding Guide

 Step Three: Power Strokes

 Power strokes are one of the most important exercises that teach you how to harness the power of the kite in a controlled environment.
 In this step, we teach you how to create more or less power utilizing the kite.
 This skill will be beneficial when it’s time to learn how to ride the board.
+Check out how to power stroke here.

 Step Four: Quick Release/ Eject/ Self Rescue